Media Backgrounder:

 5. The Carbon Footprint, Climate Change, and the Paris Agreement

-Today, the carbon Footprint makes up 60% of humanity’s total Ecological Footprint.
+Today, the Carbon Footprint makes up 60% of humanity’s total Ecological Footprint.
 It is also the fastest-growing part of the Ecological Footprint.
 One hundred years ago, the carbon Footprint was a very small fraction of the overall Ecological Footprint.
+Avoiding high levels of climate change would require driving the carbon footprint to zero within a few decades.
 Since 1970, our total carbon Footprint has more than doubled (in total global hectares).

 Humanity’s carbon Footprint is the leading driver of climate change, which is the most pervasive result— together with biodiversity loss—of our ecological overspending.
 Because we are emitting carbon dioxide into the air at a rate much faster than it can be absorbed, it is building up in the atmosphere and ocean.
 Therefore, significantly reducing the carbon footprint is an essential step not only to end ecological overshoot and living within the means of our planet, but also to mitigate climate change.

-Fortunately, the climate agreement that was adopted at the United Nations Conference of Parties (COP) 21 in December 2015 potentially laid down the path.
-It mandates maintaining global warming within 2 degrees Celsius over pre-Industrial Revolution levels.
-This shared goal will require nations to implement policies to completely phase out fossil fuels by 2050.
-Whether promises made are kept will obviously depend on political will.
+Th climate agreement, adopted at the United Nations Conference of Parties (COP) 21 in December 2015, declared to maintain global warming within 2 degrees Celsius over pre-Industrial Revolution levels.
+Reaching this shared goal depends on nations implementing policies to completely phase out fossil fuels before 2050.

 Global Footprint Network’s data show that both world population and consumption are increasing.
 Higher per capita demand leaves a smaller pool of resources for everyone.
 Larger populations mean finite resources must be divided among more people.
 Whatever the factors — consumption or population — humanity is simply demanding more than Earth can provide.
 This overuse cannot be maintained for long.